Client-side encryption

 For increased usability, and to prevent you from needing to enter the passphrase every time the workspace is opened, you can opt to save the passphrase in your web browser's local storage.
 This is stored as plaintext, so should only be used if you don't share your browser profile.

-Please note that some features will become unavailable when you enable client-side encryption; including the full-text search, automatic layout with Graphviz, and automatic PNG image generation used for the image embed feature.
+• Some features will become unavailable when you enable client-side encryption; including the full-text search, automatic layout with Graphviz, and automatic PNG image generation used for the image embed feature.